voyagermesh/voyager/docs/user-guide/component/ingress/README.md

 ingress.appscode.com/stats                 = if set to true it will open HAProxy stats in IP's 1936 port.
                                       defaults to false.

-ingress.appscode.com/stats.user
-ingress.appscode.com/stats.password        = if the stats is on the username and password, to authenticate
+ingress.appscode.com/stats.secretName      = if the stats is on then this kubernetes secret will
-                                      with, for stats.
+                                      be used as stats basic auth.
+This secret must contain two data `username` and `password` which will be used.